The Ultimate Personal Wiki Software Guide (2026)

 Then you can create individual pages for each project or area of interest.
 Feel free to use the powerful rich editor to format content of your pages and include images, tables, links, and attachments.

 If you already have existing information that you want to add to your wiki, you can do that.
 Use File > Import for importing multiple pages or Insert > Note From File to insert files as single pages.
-MyInfo supports a variety of import formats like text, Word documents and can even import entire folders with from your computer.
+MyInfo supports a variety of import formats including plain text, Word documents (.docx), HTML, OPML, RTF, Markdown, Evernote (.enex), TreePad, CintaNotes, and PDF.
+It can even import entire folders of files from your computer in a single step.

 Interlink pages